 Same deal with the shredded coconut.
 If you, like me, don’t like to get prominent bites of coconut in your sweets, I’d suggest you give the shredded coconut another chop by hand.

-If you don’t have access to custard powder, instant vanilla pudding powder is a popular 1:1 substitute.
+If you don’t have access to custard powder, instant vanilla pudding mix is a popular 1:1 substitute.
 (I’ve also read that you can swap it out for a quarter cup of powdered milk mixed with 1 teaspoon of vanilla extract.
 But I’ve never tried this.)

 You can use your preferred nut, but walnuts and almonds are standard.
 From what I understand, walnuts are a bit more traditional, while almonds are a more modern take.
-Hazelnuts could be fun way to mix things up.
+Hazelnuts or pecans could be fun way to mix things up.

 The semi-sweet chocolate can be swapped out for bittersweet or dark chocolate.
 However, I’d urge you to avoid using milk chocolate unless you like your desserts extra sweet.